 This policy exists both to protect the welfare of the animals involved (a residence hall room is too small for a cat, dog or other larger pet to be healthy and properly taken care of) and to protect the welfare of students living in the same residence hall or room.

-Please contact the Coordinator for Student Accessibility Services, Dennis Kamakana III, (email@example.com) if you have any questions.
+Please contact the Coordinator for Student Accessibility Services, Katie Rogers, ( email@example.com) if you have any questions.

 Residence Hall Meeting Policy